 A root canal is usually the treatment of choice for dental infections that develop soon after the pulp tissues have died.
 A root canal treatment involves removing the infected dental pulp.
 The procedure is highly qualified and carried out by a dentist.
 During root canal treatment, dead pulp and infected material are removed from the inside of the tooth.
 Small files are used to clean the internal space and to eradicate bacteria and other germs from inside the tooth.

 Root canal treatment will not remedy a well-developed granuloma or cyst at the tip of a root unless it is removed.
 The surgical procedure to remove the cyst from a root is called an apicoectomy.
-During this treatment, the tip of the root is removed along with the granuloma/cysts in question.
+During this dental treatment, the tip of the root is removed along with the granuloma/cysts in question.

 Clinically, a dental cyst removal is usually asymptomatic and is usually detected on radiographs or when periapical radiographs are taken.
 On radiographs, they appear as radiolucency (dark area) around the tip (apex) of the root of a tooth.
 More recently, CT scans are used to identify the size, position, and extent of dental cysts.